Bira/octopus-carnival/_drafts/hells-rebels-05-part-2.md

 comfortably in Redroof now.
 Their matriarch, 85-year old Raenna Solstine, remembers her father's role as a board member, and is no supporter of Thrune.
-However, she also has a strong distaste for the Silver Ravens ever since her two grandchildren died fighting in their name during the campaign.
+However, she also has a strong distaste for the Silver Ravens ever since her two grandchildren died fighting in their name during the rebellion.

-It's up to the GM whether the Solstine boys were active members of the Ravens or just enthusiastic supporters, but in either case she's still grieving.
+It's up to the GM whether the Solstine boys were active members of the Ravens or just enthusiastic supporters, but in either case they died offscreen and their grandmother is still grieving.
 Trying to "compensate" her for the loss of her grandchildren will just enrage the old matron.
 Honest compassion will take the PCs much further, and allow to convince her to ratify Bainilus in order to prevent House Thrune from invading and killing more young people.

 ### Tanessen